 Because books are heavy, use small cartons.
 Pack on edge, alternating bound edge to open edge.
 Pack books of same general size together.

 Packing and Moving Lamps

-After removing the light bulb, wrap the base, harp and bulb separately, in newsprint, and place together in a box, filing spaces with crushed paper.
-Carefully wrap each shade in three or four sheets of fresh tissue paper, a pillow case or large lightweight towel.
-Large, Tiffany-style lamp shades and chandeliers should be packed in a crate.
+After removing the light bulb, wrap the base, harp, and bulb separately, in newsprint, and place together in a box, filling spaces with crushed paper.
+Carefully wrap each shade in three or four sheets of fresh tissue paper, a pillowcase or a large lightweight towel.
+Large, Tiffany-style lampshades and chandeliers should be packed in a crate.
 Your Guindon Moving & Storage representative can arrange to have a custom crate built.

 Packing and Moving Glass Table Tops, Marble Slabs, Mirrors and Art

 It is best to consult with your Guindon Moving & Storage representative about obtaining custom-made cartons or crates for these items.
 Note: Paper should never touch the surface of oil paintings.

 Packing and Moving Clothing

 Footwear may be left in shoe boxes and placed in large size boxes.
 Shoes may be wrapped individually, then in pairs.
 Footwear should be cushioned to avoid damage occurring to high heels or ornaments.
 Do not pack heavy items on top of shoes.